esa-tu-darmstadt/SCAIE-V-2.0/README.md

 ## Can I disable some logic within SCAL for decoupled execution?
 The SCAIE-V command line has some additional flags controlling SCAL's decoupled logic.
 See the `-h` option for details.

 ## What do I have to do to support internal states?
-This is currently supported only in yaml file (see TestMe.yaml & AutomaticDemoTest.java, which reads the yaml and starts SCAIE-V tool based on it).
-In the TestMe.yaml, define in the beginning the internal state, with its name, width and depth:
+In the ISAX yaml file, define in the beginning the internal state, with its name, width and depth:
 ```
 - register: Myreg
   width: 32